pieroxy/conkw/ROADMAP.md

 ## Grabbers

+In progress:
+* OSHIGrabber to fetch system metrics on all OSes.

 Those existing that need to be ported to conkw (so, expect them soon)
 * *External Metrics Ingestion*: allow an external system to push metrics
 * *News* Grab news headlines, details being configurable.